JakobBergG/Dataproject_GBM/README.md

 ## Accuracy of automatic recurrence type categorization

 As mentioned in the [data analysis](#data-analysis) section, an automatic categorization of the recurrence type corresponding to the visual categorization is performed for each patient.
-The below confusion matrix illustrates how the predictions compare to the true target values.
+The below confusion matrix illustrates how the predictions (automatic categorization) compare to the true target values (clinical categorization).

 We should expect to see at least some consistency between the predictions and the target values, even though slightly different definitions are used for the target and prediction values.